Efficient Tactile Perception with Soft Electrical Impedance Tomography and Pre-trained Transformer: PTET: Pre-trained Transformer for EIT-based Tactile Reconstruction

 \subsubsection{Latent space compression}

 As outlined in Sections \ref{subsec:MAE} and \ref{subsec:tactrecons}, the deep neural network architecture of the autoencoder achieves a high compression ratio by encoding voltage and tactile data into a low-dimensional latent space.
 This compressed representation facilitates efficient data transformation and adaptation during the fine-tuning process.
+We keep 75\% random masking in the MAE encoder for lower computation and real-time gains.
+Masking can be optionally removed for accuracy boosts (see Suppl.
+Mat.).